ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>Any solution that includes dropping events on the consumer may be inefficient because these events still require I/O operations to send them from the producer.</sub>

 The backpressure in reactive streams is implemented as follows.
-To start sending events from the producer, the consumer _pulls_ the number of items it wants to receive.
+To start receiving events from the producer, the consumer _pulls_ the number of items it wants to receive.
 Only then does the producer _push_ events to the consumer; the producer never sends them on its own initiative.
 After the consumer has processed all the requested events, this cycle is repeated.
-If the consumer is known to be faster than the producer, it can work in a _push_ communication model and request all items immediately after subscribing.
-If the consumer is known to be slower than the producer, it can work in a _pull_ communication model and request the next items only after the previous ones have been processed.
+In a particular case, if the consumer is known to be faster than the producer, it can work in a _push_ communication model and request all items immediately after subscribing.
+Or vice versa, if the consumer is known to be slower than the producer, it can work in a _pull_ communication model and request the next items only after the previous ones have been processed.
 Thus, the model in which reactive streams operate can be described as a _dynamic push/pull_ communication model.
 It works effectively if the producer is faster or slower than the consumer, or even when that ratio can change over time.

 With the use of backpressure, the producer has much more solutions to deal with excessive events: